cyoon1729/StringMatch/README.md

 Parallel Exact String Matching in Haskell

 # Usage
 We used a 3.1 GB human reference genome DNA sequence for our experiments.
 The file can be downloaded by running the `data/download_human_g1k_v37_fasta.sh` script.
-Due to the large file size, we have also prepared smaller texts, like `data/hamlet.txt`, a text file of Shakespeare's Hamlet.
+Due to the large file size, we trimmed the file to 10 MB in `data/human_g1k_v37_trimmed.txt`.
+We have also prepared smaller texts, like `data/hamlet.txt`, a text file of Shakespeare's Hamlet.

 To run the program, there are a couple options: